History

 The United Way moved to Owen Sound to be centralized with its member agencies in 2002.
 In 2006 the United Way purchased 380 9th Street East, the former Grey County Day Care building.

 Current Executive Director Francesca Dobbyn succeeded Betty’s retirement in 2004 and is only the second Executive Director for the United Way.
-Francesca celebrated her 10 year anniversary with the United Way in December of 2014 with a soup dinner fundraiser that raised $3000 for the Utility Program.
+Francesca celebrated her 10-year anniversary with the United Way in December of 2014 with a soup dinner fundraiser that raised $3000 for the Utility Program.

-In 2006 the United Way purchased 380 9th Street east from Grey County, for one dollar!
+In 2006 the United Way purchased 380 9th Street East from Grey County, for one dollar!

-Original built as a church in 1956 the building had served as the Grey County Childcare Centre from 1972 until it closed in 2004.
+Originally built as a church in 1956 the building had served as the Grey County Childcare Centre from 1972 until it closed in 2004.

-In the fall of 2006 the Metis Nation of Ontario Wellness Program moved into the basement of the building.
+In the fall of 2006, the Metis Nation of Ontario Wellness Program moved into the basement of the building.
 The Metis have since expanded their programming in the area due to the availability of space in their centre.
 There are now employment programs, housing programs as well as community outreach and engagement programs.

 The Gardens